PETER BAREN 2016 Sao Paulo. Performance BLIND DATES WITH THE HISTORY OF MANKIND [RAGE AND TIME] Foto: Eduard Fraipont.

 Sara Simeoni (IT)

-The Italian born dancer, performer, and choreographer creates works for dance-theatre, film and exhibitions.
-Her work intertwines the energy of movement and the power of image, forming a convergent choreography.
-Her focus it to put the body in a constant state of urgency, a “nowness”.
-Presence and energy are fundamental elements of her work that give the body the freedom to create a new dynamic in relation to space and time.
-In 1996 she graduated from the National Dance Academy in Rome.
-In 2002 she attended the Accademia Isola Danza in Venice under the direction of Carolyn Carlson.
-Best performer at the International Dance Competition Città di Rieti and Vignale Danza in 1995.
+Her artistic practice intertwines the energy of movement and the power of image, forming a convergent choreography.
+Her focus is to put the body in a constant state of urgency, a “nowness”.
+Presence and energy are fundamental elements of her work, which give the body the freedom to create a new dynamic in relation to space and time.

 Marcel Sparmann (DE)